 The benefit cap sets a limit on the total amount in benefits that most working-age people can claim.
 The cap applies to the benefits you get as a household.
 If you are affected your Housing Benefit is cut so that the total amount you receive in benefits isn’t above the cap level.

-From November 2016 the benefit cap for couples and lone parents has been reduced to £442 a week in London and £384 in the rest of the country (£296/£257 for single people).
+The benefit cap for couples and lone parents is currently set at £442 a week in London and £384 in the rest of the country (£296/£257 for single people).
 You can check here which benefits are included in the cap.

 - Disability Living Allowance